 All groups meet in a non-threatening environment, where risk-taking is encouraged and the children can develop a good language base, away from the busy classrooms.

-As well as withdrawal from classes, students may receive in-class support if an ESL teacher is available.
-In such situations, the ESL teacher works in collaboration with the mainstream teacher to assist an individual student or group.
+As well as withdrawal from classes, students may receive in-class support if an EAL teacher is available.
+In such situations, the EAL teacher works in collaboration with the mainstream teacher to assist an individual student or group.

-For further information on ESL, please contact Larry Megahey.
+For further information on EAL, please contact Larry Megahey.